venture23-zkp/gangwar-aleo/README.md

 </details>

-### Overview

-- Firstly game admin creates the game on chain and announces the battle beginning time and the deadline for registration.

-- Next to participate on game player has to register with a player character NFT onchain.
-The NFT holds the properties necessary to determine it's strength, weapons, damage chance, hit chance etc.
-- After the registration deadline a **centralized server** fetches the NFT of players registered in a game and divides them in two teams such that their strength is balanced.
-- The war is started in the centralized server:
-  - There are various ways/modes of battle one team can attack other team.
-One of such modes as mentioned below is selected at **random** in each round.
-    - One vs One \(One player is selected **randomly** from each team.\)
-    - Two vs One \(Two players from first and one player from second team are selected **randomly**.\)
-    - 20+ such modes with variety of combination of players and weapons are available which can be viewed on [Gangwars](https://war.gangstaverse.co/).
-  - The health of attacked player\(s\) is calcuated based on whether the player was hit or missed.
-The hit or miss of an attack is decided based on the probability of hit also called as hit chance of the player NFT.
-  - There are provisions for players to use medic kits to regain health.
-  - Several rounds of battles/faceoffs between two teams continues in a loop with alternative roles as an attacker and as a target.
-  - Every events as described above is displayed at frontend with symbolic representation and meaningful narrations.
-  - The game ends when all of the players from one of the team die.
-- The winning team is declared and updated on chain which allows the players from winning team to earn onchain assets.

 ### Scope of Improvement

 The game on ICON is well appreciated by the community, yet we see some scope of improvement: